Michael78912/tbip/README.rst

 simple, short and sweet. of course, this is a minimal example, you can create any item you want to do anything you want!

-it must have `run` overridden, because if you didn't, it would do nothing.
+it must have :code:`run` overridden, because if you didn't, it would do nothing.
-*remember that `run` must always return 1 or 0!*
+*remember that :code:`run` must always return 1 or 0!*

 Contributing
 ------------